bluefireteam/mini_sprite/packages/mini_sprite/README.md

 ### MiniMap

 `MiniMap` is a class that holds information for a map (or stage) of a game.
-Its coordinate system is grid based and it contains a collections of objects.
+Its coordinate system is grid based and contains a collections of objects.

-Objects are stored in a `Map` where the key is `MapPosition` (a simple object that holds the `x` and `y` with the index of the object on the map grid) and the value is a map of the properties of the object.
+Objects are stored in a `Map` where the key is a `MapPosition` (a simple object that holds the `x` and `y` with the index of the object on the map grid) and the value is a map of the properties of the object.

-With the exception of the `sprite` key on the properties, which holds the sprite name from a `MiniLibrary`, all other properties are custom value set in the editor.
+With the exception of the `sprite` key on the properties, which holds the sprite name from a `MiniLibrary`, all other properties are custom values set in the editor.

 Just like the other classes it can be generated at runtime or loaded from its raw format.